Baseball333/First-Chatbot/README.md

 Twelfth Commit:
 This file(and the functionality of the GUI) is based around the send() function.
 If the message sent by the user is an empty string the bot will return a response based upon the function chatbot_response.

+Thirteenth Commit:
+This is the end of the repository.